AnsonYua/cardGameMobile/designRef/doc/animationFlow.md

 - `NotificationAnimationController` locks a slot while a card is flying in.
 - `BattleAnimationManager` locks attacker/target slots while a battle animation is running.

-`BoardScene.applyLockedSlotOverrides()` merges locked snapshots into the current slot list so the UI does not flicker.
+`BoardScene.applyLockedSlotOverrides()` merges locked snapshots collected from `AnimationOrchestrator.getLockedSlots()` so the UI does not flicker.

 File reference:
 - `src/phaser/BoardScene.ts`